 Enter your investment details and cash flows to see your IRR calculation.

-Internal Rate of Return (IRR) is the discount rate that makes the Net Present Value (NPV) of all cash flows from an investment equal to zero.
-In simpler terms, IRR represents the annualized rate of return an investment is expected to generate.
 According to the CFA Institute, IRR is one of the most widely used metrics in capital budgeting because it provides a single percentage that can be directly compared against a firm's cost of capital or hurdle rate.
+In a 2024 LP survey from McKinsey's Global Private Markets Report, 35% of limited partners ranked IRR as their single most critical performance metric, ahead of both DPI (distributions) and MOIC (multiples).

 The power of IRR lies in its consideration of the time value of money.
 Unlike simple ROI calculations, IRR accounts for when cash flows occur, not just their total amounts.
 An investment that returns money sooner will have a higher IRR than one with the same total return but delayed cash flows.
 This makes IRR particularly valuable for comparing projects with different timelines and cash flow patterns.
 Per Investopedia, the IRR rule states that if a project's IRR exceeds the required rate of return (hurdle rate), the project should be accepted.